30 August 2023

 It's not uncommon to encounter other tag management methods in Next.js projects.
 Methods such as direct coding or using a different tag manager altogether like Segment or Matomo are pretty common.

-However, it's essential to note that directly coding tags onto your website can be a cumbersome task, especially if you are tracking multiple page events.
+However, directly coding tags onto your website can mean more work, especially if you are tracking multiple page events.
 It eliminates the flexibility of manipulating these tracking parameters on the fly without having to redeploy the app every time you make an adjustment.

 For a Next.js developer, Google Tag Manager is preferable due in part to its ease of use and the extensive range of third-party tool integrations it offers.
 This means you can feed data into almost any popular digital marketing tool with ease.
 GTM is also free to use, unlike some of its competition in the tag management space.